Hands-on learning topics:

 The institute provides a multi-faceted experiential learning opportunity for early career professionals and graduate students through innovative, experiential learning from leading researchers in some of the world’s most unique ecosystems.

-In 2021, Rx One Health will take place in California, moving from the Sierra Nevada mountain range to coastal ecosystems in the Carmel River valley on the central coast of California.
-The course will begin and end on the campus of University of California, Davis, in Davis, CA. Participants should plan to arrive in Davis on Sunday, July 11; we will return to campus the afternoon of Saturday July 24, when participants will depart.
+In 2022, Rx One Health will take place in California, moving between ecosystems and locations.
+The course will begin and end on the campus of University of California, Davis, in Davis, CA. Participants should plan to arrive in Davis on Sunday, June 19; we will return to campus the afternoon of Saturday July 2, when participants will depart.

-A field-based course, participants should be prepared for a few days of camping in the Sierra Nevada!
+A field-based course, participants should be prepared for a few days of camping !

 COVID-19 has changed the way we all live and learn - and continually offers new challenges.
-The Rx One Health organizers are committed to making every effort to safely hold the course in 2021, and are developing extensive COVID-19 plans, informed by science, university, state and county guidelines.
-However, we all know these change and evolve, and it is hard to predict what the COVID-19 situation may look like by July 2021.
+We were able to safely and successfully host the course in 2021 following university, state and county guidelines.
+The Rx One Health organizers are committed to making every effort to safely hold the course in 2022.
 Participants should plan to arrive to the course with certificate of a negative COVID-19 test result within 72 hours upon arrival to the UC Davis campus.
-All participants will have to submit to the course organizers their personal plans for quarantine in the event of an early course departure or cancelation in the event of issues related to COVID-19.
-Upon arrival to campus on Sunday, July 11, all participants and faculty will have another COVID-19 test (cost and logistics covered by the course fees) - and strict social distancing, masking, hand hygiene, daily symptom monitoring, and any other University or County mandated practices will be followed.
-Participants will be staying in single dorm rooms while on the UC Davis campus.
-Pending establishment of a COVID-19 negative "bubble," the course medical advisor will determine if, when, and how social distancing and masking requirements may be relaxed.
+Additional COVID-19 testing may be required upon arrival to campus on Sunday, June 19 based on current guidance and campus policies.
+All other social distancing, masking, hand hygiene, daily symptom monitoring, and any other University or County mandated practices will be followed.
 Full COVID-19 plans and policies will be shared with all admitted participants.
 For participants traveling from out of state, out of country, and/or arriving by air travel, additional pre-course quarantine and or testing requirements may exist and will be discussed and decided on a case-by-case basis.

 The first portion of the institute consists of immersive experiences integrated across the thematic modules of: